Gabby Petito was not pregnant, coroner confirms - NewsBreak

 Authorities are still searching for Laundrie, who remains a person of interest in the case.

 Blue referred most questions about Petito’s death to law enforcement, but did answer when asked about a possible pregnancy.
-The autopsy results contradict online theories that Petito was pregnant before she was killed.Former fugitive who spent years on the run explains why it can be hard to find people
+The autopsy results contradict online theories that Petito was pregnant before she was killed.Coroner: Gabby Petito strangled 3-4 weeks before body found

 Another suggested that baby-related pins on Petito’s Pinterest account under “Life goals” were evidence of a possible pregnancy.